 EMERGENCY MEDICAL SERVICES

 Three out of every four responses by the Defiance Fire and Rescue Division are for emergency medical services.
-In 2016, the Fire and Rescue Division responded to 2,088 EMS calls.
-The Division provides emergency medical services to the City of Defiance, Defiance Township, and Noble Township.
+In 2021, the Fire and Rescue Division responded to 2,539 EMS calls.
+The Division provides emergency medical services to the City of Defiance, Defiance Township, and Noble Township; approximately 60 sq. miles with a population of 19,628.

-18 of the Division’s 23 full-time personnel are dual certified as Firefighters and Paramedics.
-The remaining five full-time personnel are certified at the EMT-Basic level.
-All of the Division’s part-time personnel also hold emergency medical certifications, one Paramedic and three EMT Basic.
+22 of the Division’s 26 full-time personnel are dual certified as Firefighters and Paramedics.
+The remaining four full-time personnel have certified at the EMT-Basic level.
+The Division’s part-time personnel also hold emergency medical certifications as EMT Basic or Paramedic.

-The Division operates three rescue squads with state-of-the-art equipment and drugs that include:
+The Division operates three rescue squads with drugs and state-of-the-art equipment that include:

 • Cardiac monitor/defibrillators with 12-lead EKG capability